 Going on a SeaWorld San Diego vacation was really the highlight of our entire trip!

-If you want to plan your trip to SeaWorld be sure to check out our detailed post of everything you know about SeaWorld San Diego.
+If you want to plan your trip to SeaWorld be sure to check out our detailed post of everything to know about SeaWorld San Diego.
 SeaWorld appeals to all ages from toddlers to Grandma and Grandpa.

 The shows are incredible.
 Our favorite shows were the sea lion and otter show and the orca encounter.
 We loved seeing the beautiful animals and learning all about their habitats and how they were rescued or trained.